USA Swimming Safe Sport - MAAPP Policy

 The US Center for SafeSport is the governing authority for all SafeSport policies (and enforcement) for all sports within the Olympic and Para-Olympic movements.
 The Center oversees all national governing bodies, including USA Swimming, for compliance with SafeSport policies and best practices.

-This year, The Center implemented additional procedures to further safeguard our athletes.
-One of the new procedures requires that all members who are 18 and Older who have interaction with minor athletes this includes athletes, all (both) parents, coaches and officials must affirm/sign their agreement to MAAPP (Minor Athlete Abuse Prevention Policy).
+One of the procedures requires that all members who are 18 and Older who have interaction with minor athletes this includes athletes, all (both) parents, coaches and officials must affirm/sign their agreement to MAAPP (Minor Athlete Abuse Prevention Policy).

 The process is straightforward – go to our MAAPP Policy page, carefully read the documents and click on “Register Online”.